MicrosoftDocs/memdocs/memdocs/intune/remote-actions/remote-help.md

 By default, the built-in **Help Desk Operator** role sets all of these permissions to **Yes**.
 You can use the built-in role or create custom roles to grant only the remote tasks and remote help app permissions that you want different groups of users to have.
 For more information on using Intune RBAC, see [Role-based access control](../fundamentals/role-based-access-control.md).

 > [!IMPORTANT]
 > When a remote help session ends where a helper that has the *Elevation* permission set to Yes also uses *Full control*, the sharer is automatically signed out of their device.
 Therefore, it is important for helpers who are granted these permissions to understand the impact this action can have.
-The sharer should plan to save any active work to prevent a loss of unsaved work in case the session ends unexpectedly.
+The sharer should plan to save any active work to prevent a loss of unsaved work.

 ### Task 3 – Assign user to roles